Data Poisoning Attacks to Local Differential Privacy Protocols: FPRs of Detecting Fake Users

-As discussed in Section \ref{sec:detection}, we first construct a $d$-bit binary vector $\bm{y}$ for each user with a tuple $(H, a)$ such that $y_v=1$ if and only if $H(v)=a$.
+\myparatight{OLH} As discussed in Section \ref{sec:detection}, we first construct a $d$-bit binary vector $\bm{y}$ for each user with a tuple $(H, a)$ such that $y_v=1$ if and only if $H(v)=a$.
 For an item set $B$ of size $z$, assume $X$ is a random variable that represents the number of users whose constructed binary vectors are 1's for all items in $B$.
-If all the $n+m$ users follow the OLH protocol, then for any $\tau_z > 0$, the probability that $X\geq \tau_z$ is bounded as follows:
+If all the $n+m$ users follow the OLH protocol, then for any $\tau_z > 0$, the probability that $X\geq \tau_z$ is bounded as follows: { { }} Note that if we set $\tau_z$ as the threshold, the probability $\text{Pr}(X\ge \tau_z)$ is the false positive rate.